volkyeth/Memetics-Research/source/content/euformatics.md

 I am struggling to separate the concept of Euformatics from the concept of "Information Natural Selection" - because in the end – what the hell is """natural""" and why is it """good"""?

 What is the source of Euformatic Regulation?
-Is it [[memetic regulators and meme expression|memetic regulators]]?
+Is it [[memetic regulators of meme expression|memetic regulators]]?
 Is there an equivelant for genetic information (perhaps viruses that target specific genes)?
 CRISPR like engineered/evolved super-viruses.
 I doubt anything like that would naturally evolve from pure genetics but weirder things have happened ig.
 I think the most likely source of Euformatic Regulation (Regulation of Genes and Memes of a [[life|life form]]) is [[memes of non-genetic origin]].

 I'd like to say that Euformatics is not the same as natural selection of information - euformatics points to the enforced control of information by an authority, often through violence - just like eugenics.